vaneetproton/docker-documentation-sin/README.md

    ```
    $ sudo visudo
    ```
-Add the following at the bottom of the file, replacing "username" with your WSL username, my username is `vaneet`, so I am changing it with my username.
+Scroll down to the bottom of the file using down Arrow key and add the following at the bottom of the file, replacing "username" with your WSL username, my username is `vaneet`, so I am changing it with my username.
    ```
    vaneet ALL=(root) NOPASSWD: /bin/mount
    ```